Tatoeba

-As of November 2022, the Tatoeba Corpus has over 10,800,000 sentences in 420 languages.
-55 of these languages have 10,000 or more sentences.
-About 1 million sentences have audio recordings.

-The sentences are interrelated within a graph, facilitating translations in different languages.
-As of November 2022, the Tatoeba Graph lists over 21,800,000 links between sentences.
-237 language pairs have over 10,000 translated sentences.

-History
+History and development

 In 2006, Trang Ho was frustrated that unlike some of their Japanese counterparts, German bilingual dictionaries didn't feature full-text search of usage examples with translations.
 It led her to imagine her ideal dictionary and to build a prototype hosted on SourceForge under the name "multilangdict."
 The main focus was already the crowdsourcing of translated sentences: "A Wikipedia type of thing, except people add sentences, not articles."

 Alongside her studies at the University of Technology of Compiègne, Trang Ho gradually improved her website with a few classmates.
 She rebuilt the project from scratch twice and rebranded it as Tatoeba.
 In September 2007, about 150,000 English-Japanese sentence pairs from the Tanaka Corpus — a public-domain compilation released in 2001 by Hyogo University professor Yasuhito Tanaka and maintained by Jim Breen and Paul Blay — were imported into the Tatoeba Corpus.
 In December 2008, Trang Ho released the first version of the current codebase built around a more flexible data model.
 The following month, the website moved to the tatoeba.org domain.

 Over the 2009-2010 academic year, Allan Simon — then a student at SUPINFO — became a core developer of Tatoeba.
 Together with Trang Ho and other young developers, they made Tatoeba more social: sentence lists, user profiles, private messaging, and Facebook-inspired Wall.
 They also introduced significant features like sentence linking, tagging, and "translation of translation" search.
 In November 2010, Tatoeba passed the 600,000 sentences mark.
 Within a year, the number of sentences added daily had increased almost 50-fold.

 Between 2014 and 2016, a new team of developers formed around Trang Ho.
 They mentored students at the Google Summer of Code 2014 and added features to improve corpus quality.

 Over the 2018-2020 period, support from the Mozilla Foundation as part of the Common Voice project allowed Tatoeba to make its platform more open and user-friendly.

 Openness

-Reading

-Users, even those who are not registered, can search for words in any language to retrieve sentences that use them.
-Each sentence in the Tatoeba Corpus is displayed next to its likely translations in other languages; translations and "translations of translations" are differentiated.
-Sentences are tagged for content such as subject matter, dialect, or vulgarity; they also each have individual comment threads to facilitate feedback and corrections from other users and cultural notes.
-Sentences can be browsed by language, tag, and other criteria.